 - Fundamentals of signal processing (from the input signals to high-level objects)

 - Integration of radar sensors into a vehicle

 - Radar calibration and radar cover (radome) measurement techniques

-Contact us for on-site workshops
+Contact us for on-site workshops and workshop dates

 CEPT opens Wifi Ch36-48 for in-vehicle usage